 Initially, Seth hesitated.
 Did he have what it takes to become a computational chemist?
 He knew that he had a strong theoretical background from his undergraduate degree, but he knew nothing about computational chemistry.
 Also, would this degree translate to the career options that he wanted?

 Seth talks about he overcame these hesitations:

 I was able to overcome the first concern when I realized that TCC is something that really interests me.

 Theoretical chemistry is a valuable field to study because almost everything we know about chemistry started as theory.
 Without theoreticians, scientific development would slow to a crawl.
 Experiments could still be carried out but without any theories, we would struggle to explain results.
 Computation is important because such studies are highly efficient.
 Computational studies can help guide physical experiments, thus saving a lot of time and resources.
 Many of the sciences are moving more and more into the computational realm, and I predict that trend to continue indefinitely.

-Many fields of physical sciences are seeing an increased demand for computational and theoretical scientists.
-Additionally, I am developing skills which will allow me to cross over into computer science fields if I so desire.
+Many fields in the physical sciences are seeing an increased demand for theoretical and computational chemists.
+Additionally, I am developing skills that will allow me to cross over into computer science fields if I so desire.